Acolyte-Luu/free-genai-bootcamp-2025/sentence-constructor/claude/prompt.md

 - ask clues about question formation
 - ask clues about verb conjugation

+### Student Input
-Student Input: Are you going to the supermarket?
+Are you going to the supermarket?